A guest post from long-running Lib Dem activist, digital campaigner and shortlisted Lib Dem Mayor of London candidate, Rob Blackie:

 There are two distinct groups we can reach.

 Strong supporters of staying in the EU

-Around one in five people strongly support staying in the EU.
+Around one in four people strongly support staying in the EU.
 These people are willing to join the party, volunteer and donate money.

 In other words ,if more people understand our position, then we’ll have a better chance of doing well.